 During World War II, Europe looked to Africa for labor to defeat the enemy.
-Slavery took a different look as labor resources were pulled, not for plantation labor, but for military service.
+Labor resources were pulled, not for plantation work, but for military service.
 They risked their lives yet still found themselves under the control of European powers with no change in status.

-The Second World War also brought a new relationship between Europe and Africa as the bonds “appeared to be tightening rather than loosening” as Europe needed more from Africa as in produce, rubber, labor, and more.
-This brought about the unrest that started during the war and continued afterwards.
-The Africans began to voice their feelings and Europe was beginning to hear it loud and clear.
+The Second World War also brought a new relationship between Europe and Africa as the bonds “appeared to be tightening rather than loosening” as Europe needed rubber, labor, and more from the continent.
+This brought about the unrest that started during the war and continued afterward.
+Africans began to voice their feelings and Europe was beginning to hear them loud and clear.
 Change was demanded.